 Lovingly handpicked by us, here are our absolute favourite restaurants in Perth’s CBD.

 All hail the King of Thai food, David Thompson for bringing Long Chim into our Perth lives.
-If this is one you’ve been meaning to try since it opened, then you get 40% for intent but 10% for delivery.
-C’mon, it’s not that hard guys.
 Word to the wise: believe the wait staff.
 When they say the Chiang Mai larp of chicken is hot, they don’t mean Australian hot.
 They mean serious Thailand hot.
 So prepare yourself with all the napkins and all the beer.
-We’re also obsessed with the sour orange curry of fish and the green papaya salad, but everything here is insanely good and not too expensive!
+We’re also obsessed with the sour orange curry of fish and the green papaya salad, but everything here is insanely good and not too expensive.
 Make a booking, go hungry and fall in love with the State Buildings all over again.

-Petition Kitchen had us at parfait, pork knuckle and smoked parmesan.
-Oh, who are we kidding, they had us at their jalapeno and watermelon gin cocktail and those leather couches we would really love to take nap on.
-FYI—this is probably less Tinder date material and more ‘happy anniversary’.
+Petition Kitchen had us at parfait, parma ham and heirloom cauliflower.
+Oh, who are we kidding, they had us at their pineapple and coconut sour whisky cocktail and those leather couches we would really love to take nap on.
+For your information, this is probably less Tinder date material and more ‘happy anniversary’.
 Petition Wine Bar & Merchant and Petition Beer Corner are also just around the corner if you need somewhere for a pre or post dinner drink.

 The Heritage.
 Maybe we love it because you immediately feel like you’re in a Parisian bistro along the Seine.
 Or maybe we love it because you feel like you’re part of the Boardwalk Empire set.
 Or maybe we just love it because it’s doing really remarkable things for Perth’s fine dining scene and bringing a piece of historic architecture along the terrace back to life.
 So let’s just go with D) all of the above.
-We’re all about waiting 45 minutes and ordering the beef wellington roast dinner.
+We’re all about the Westholme wagyu rump cap.
 One question though: must we share?

 Varnish On King

 Yes ok, it’s a bar, we know that.
 But if you’ve eaten at Varnish On King you know as well as we do that it deserves a spot on any list of the best restaurants in Perth’s CBD.
-Known for their whisky and bacon flights, can we recommend you just take a second to sit down and order the baby squid with pig ears (try them, you won’t regret it we promise), the duck breast with waffles and the lamb neck with a side of the best Brussel sprouts you’ll ever eat.
-Finish it all off with the chocolate peanut butter dessert and a mocha flip cocktail.
-Drops mic.
+Known for their whisky and bacon flights, can we recommend you just take a second to sit down and order the beef tendon crisps with ash mayo, the braised brisket with pickled okra and the lamb rump with a side of the best cornbread you’ll ever eat.
+Finish it all off with the peanut butter cup dessert and a Rye Of The Tai-Gurr cocktail.

-Sitting pretty down at Lizzie Quay, it’s not just the views that will have your heart racing at The Reveley.
-Make sure you order the butterscotch, toffee apple amazingness that is the uh huh honey cocktail on arrival to get your taste buds flowing.
-Then, it’s a tough decision between their smoked buffalo ricotta baked in gnocchi or the enormous portion of barramundi that’s nutty and earthy, so go with an eager over-orderer and call it a day.
+Sitting pretty down at Elizabeth Quay, it’s not just the views that will have your heart racing at The Reveley.
+Make sure you order the lemon curd amazingness that is the All Over Pavlova cocktail on arrival to get your taste buds flowing.
+Then, it’s a tough decision between their herb gnocchi with pumpkin and candied walnuts or the Cone Bay barramundi and crab risotto, so go with an eager over-orderer and call it a day.

 Wildflower is shifting our preconceived idea of ‘food for thought’.
 The menu is dictated by the environment and draws on the seasonal indigenous Noongar calendar.
 You’ll make a booking with the expectation to be blown away by the view, but in reality, it’s much more than that.
 The creativity of each dish will make you appreciate our Western Australian soil just a little bit more than the last.